 Treatment for LS disease is often a matter of pain management and avoidance of activities like running and jumping.
 Surgery can help stabilize the lumbosacral joint, but due to the advanced age of most affected dogs and the chronic changes present, surgery is not as common as medical treatment.

 Steroids are often used for dogs with acute, severe pain and weakness from LS disease, but NSAIDs are used for long-term management.
 Acupuncture and cold laser therapy may relieve pain during flare-ups.

 Intervertebral disc disease (IVDD) happens when the disc cushion between the bones of the spine breaks down and presses on spinal nerves.
 In dogs, the most common locations for IVDD are the neck and the mid-to-lower back or thoracolumbar area.
 Dogs with IVDD in the thoracolumbar area sometimes have weak back legs and panting due to pain early in the disease.
-In severe cases, you’ll see a dog’s rear limbs collapse or be so weak they can’t stand at all.
-Most dogs with IVDD have mild to severe pain, especially during the initial phases of the disease.
+In severe cases, you’ll see a dog’s back legs collapse or become so weak they can’t stand at all.

 IVDD is common in adult dogs of all ages, but older dogs may be more severely affected.